Emma Myers: 2022–present: Wednesday and breakthrough

-In 2024, Myers starred as the lead character, Pippa Fitz-Amobi, in the British mystery thriller television series A Good Girl's Guide to Murder, based on the murder mystery novel.
-In the same year, she also joined the promotion of the Samsung Galaxy S24 Ultra as part of her on-going partnership with Samsung.
+In 2024, Myers starred as the lead character, Pippa Fitz-Amobi, in the British mystery thriller television series A Good Girl's Guide to Murder, based on the novel of the same name.
+Reviewers praised her performance in the show, with The New York Times writing that "Myers's luminous performance beautifully and poignantly synthesizes [her character's] blend of panic, regret, embarrassment, determination, courage, fear and stubbornness".